U.N. envoy to Yemen resigns

-DUBAI The United Nations envoy to Yemen, Jamal Benomar, resigned on Wednesday, according to a U.N. statement, signaling that his effort to end fierce fighting in the country had failed.
+DUBAI The United Nations envoy to Yemen, Jamal Benomar, resigned on Wednesday, according to a U.N. statement, signalling that his effort to end fierce fighting in the country had failed.

 "A successor shall be named in due course.
 Until that time and beyond, the United Nations will continue to spare no efforts to re-launch the peace process in order to get the political transition back on track," the statement said.